andrwyoung/jonadrew-v4/_pages/about.md

 <img src="/images/profile.png" width="200">

 Hi!
-I'm Andrew, a self taught Freelance Illustrator located in Seattle, Washington.
+I'm Andrew, a self taught Freelance Illustrator located in San Francisco.

 I started drawing in college and fell in love with it.
-I moved up to Seattle for an engineering job but left to make a living doing Illustration.
+I moved up to Seattle for an engineering job but left to do Illustration.
 Outside of work, I enjoy the outdoors and playing guitar.

 Currently I'm do book cover and board game art, but I'm open to trying out different things.
 I would love to hear from you!
 You can reach out to me at <andrew@jonadrew.com>, and I am most active on [Instagram-](https://www.instagram.com/jonadrew_/)